DanceTrack: Multi-Object Tracking in Uniform Appearance and Diverse Motion: DanceTrack

 \subsection{Limitation}

-In this part, we discuss some recognized limitations of this proposed DanceTrack dataset.
-We emphasize again that we propose this dataset to provide a platform for more comprehensive multi-object tracking studies beyond the currently popular genre of combining detector and re-ID.
-However, the proposed dataset still has some limitations.
+We discuss some limitations of the proposed dataset.
 First, given the mentioned motivation and the proposed dataset, we do not provide an algorithm that highly outperforms previous multi-object tracking algorithms but keep this as an open question for future study.
-Besides, we believe, for the cases, we emphasize in this work, the annotation of human pose or segmentation mask should be important for more fine-grained study.
+Second, for the cases we emphasize in this work, the annotation of human pose or segmentation mask should be important for more fine-grained study.
 But limited by time and resources, we only provide the annotation of bounding boxes in this version.